tytydraco/yessleep/out/God_save_me.md

 “Remember the rules.
 Do not forget even a single one.
 I’ve taped a printed out copy of them and stuck them under the desk.”

 I nodded, feeling the color drain out of my face.
 I had seen a lot of things, and I knew when someone meant what they said.
-And Mr. Cohen meant every single word he’d written in that email.
+And I feel like Mr. Cohen meant every single word he’d written in that email.
+But still, I'd like to believe that it was a joke.
+I was running from my own monster.
+I needed this place to be safe.

 I’m sure I’m being dramatic again, but something feels terribly wrong.
 Or right?

 I shrugged the coat on, the ends heavy and poufy and trailing after me.
 “You can keep them until I can buy you ones in your size.”
 His eyes had turned softer, and he clapped me on the back.
 I pulled the hood over my head, smiling goofily under it.
 It was warm, contrasting the cold of the library.

 “You’re going to do well.
+Most people think it's a joke, so it's all alright.
 Just keep the ru-”

 He was interrupted by a slow, deliberate clap.
 I turned around to see a boy in a similar black coat, all buttoned up.
 He had charcoal eyes that no doubt matched his disgusting soul.
 I disliked him from the get-go.